GLACIS·EU AI Act series·EU AI Act vs HIPAA·Updated April 2026

 If my healthcare AI is FDA-cleared, do I still need EU AI Act compliance?

 Yes.
 FDA clearance does not satisfy EU AI Act requirements.
-However, if your AI system qualifies as a medical device under EU MDR (2017/745), the EU AI Act provides for coordinated conformity assessment through existing notified body processes.
+However, if AI system qualifies as a medical device under EU MDR (2017/745), the EU AI Act provides for coordinated conformity assessment through existing notified body processes.
 You must still meet AI Act high-risk requirements (Articles 9-15), but the conformity assessment can be integrated with MDR certification.
 Medical AI devices have an extended deadline of August 2, 2027.

 What documentation is required for both frameworks?